 TCARD - What is a TCard?
 Your TCard is your identification for academic purposes.
 It includes your photo, UTORid, student number (or personnel number, for staff and faculty) and a barcode.
 It provides access to services and facilities such as libraries, athletic facilities, exams, meal plans, online learning portal, printing services, and more.
 TCard for incoming students will be available effective May 1, 2022.
 For details about how to get your TCard, please follow instructions from the TCard Office.

 4. Consult with Your Advisor and Enrol for Courses on ACORN

-The 2020-21 Anthropology graduate course schedule (for reference only) - A provisional schedule of 2021-22 courses will be posted in early-mid July 2021.
-Course enrolment is expected to begin on August 5, 2021.
+2022-23 Anthropology graduate course schedule: Course enrolment is expected to begin in August 4, 2022.
 Anthropology students are eligible to enrol for any ANT graduate course on the advice of their advisor(s).
 Space in ANT graduate courses is prioritized for ANT graduate students who enrol on ACORN by the enrolment deadlines (see below).
 Please note that enrolment in a course outside the Department of Anthropology requires you to consult with and receive approval to enrol from the department offering the course.
 Consult the specific department for details and instructions.

 Some commonly asked questions about the new online registration without payment process:

 Q. I can’t find the button to defer my fees?
 Where is it?